johannesholmberg/archive.holmberg.io/notebook/_posts/2013-01-18-getting-on-that-plane.md

 - /journal/getting-on-that-plane/
 ---

-<p class="intro" markdown="1">**When writing this** I'm sitting in an airplane heading towards Bangkok, Thailand.
+When writing this I'm sitting in an airplane heading towards Bangkok, Thailand.
 I don't know much about what will happen when I get there but I do know a few things.
-I do know that I don't have a return ticket back home.</p>
+I do know that I don't have a return ticket back home.

 I do know that everything I currently own is tucked away in my backpack, resting safely beneath the seat in front of me.
 I also know that in December last year I quit my daily job.